telerik/blazor-docs/components/grid/manual-operations.md

 ````

+### Get Information From the DataSourceRequest

-### Extract information from the DataSourceRequest object to use in your own API
+With a few simple loops, you can extract information from the DataSourceRequest object to use in your own API (such as filters, sorts, paging state).

 ````CSHTML
 @using Telerik.DataSource